 The Grand Entrance Hall, where young Brunel nearly drowned, was the world’s first underground theatre.
 Before the trains came, the chamber echoed with applause for acrobats, tightrope walkers and serenaders.
 Under the National Heritage Landmarks Partnership Scheme, and with support from the Association of Independent Museums and Biffa, the Museum has fitted out a spectacular new gallery and underground theatre.

-We are shortly to appoint a new Museum Director and will be making an announcement soon.
+We have recently appointed a new Museum Director Dr Cathy Putz.
 Our Learning and Volunteer Manager is Clara Pereira and our Heritage Manager is Julian Ayres.
 For any enquiries please email us on: firstname.lastname@example.org or phone on: 020 7231 3840.

 Our volunteers range in length of service from seven years to one week and from actors to engineers.
 Read about our fantastic volunteers and why they enjoy sharing the Brunel stories so much.
 Meet Our Volunteers.